J-Wass/yinyin/README.md

    ```bash
    cd yinyin
    ```
-3. Open `index.html` in a web browser to start using the application.
+3. Open `index.html` in a web browser to start using the application, no dependencies required.

 ## Usage